Cook Like Czechs

 breaded řízek

-Mashed or plain boiled potatoes covered in melted butter go the best with řízky.
-An elegant option for Sunday lunch is parsley potatoes.
+Mashed potatoes or plain boiled potatoes drizzled with melted butter pair best with řízky.
+For a more elegant Sunday lunch, parsley potatoes are a popular choice.

-Garnish řízky with slices of lemon and sprigs of fresh parsley.
-Dill pickles are also common as a condiment in the Czech.
+Garnish the řízky with slices of lemon and sprigs of fresh parsley.
+Dill pickles are also a common condiment in Czech cuisine.

 More Czech classic recipes: